On this page

 Verification

-This guide is based on official USCIS instructions for Form I-290B and is updated whenever form editions or filing rules change.
+#This guide is based on official USCIS instructions for Form I-290B and is updated when there are changes to form editions or filing rules.
 Always confirm current requirements on the official USCIS website.

 FAQs